Yoav666s/dnd-wiki/collections/_classes/rogue/master-of-mischief.md

 You can spend a trickery point to give yourself advantage on a Dexterity (Sleight of Hand) check when attempting to cast a spell without being noticed.

 ## Deft Hands
 You can spend two trickery points to cast a cantrip as a bonus action instead of an action.
-On following turns, you may interact with it as a bonus action until it ends.
+On following turns, you may interact with it as a bonus action instead of an action until it ends.

 # Mischievous Incantations
 At 3rd level, you choose two Master of Mischief cantrips to specialize in: